UCLA-Creative-Labs/cl-rfcs/text/0007-weekly-inspo.md

 writing about it should take around 30 minutes.
 Writing concise documentation is a big part of developing and hopefully through this activity, our team will come to appreciate documentation.

+### Should posts require code snippets?

+The depth of a post should be decided between the reviewer and reviewee during the pull request.
+If the reviewer thinks the addition of code snippets would improve the post itself and the reviewee's understanding of the subject, the reviewer can request the addition.

 ### When would we start this program?